lb N per 1,000 sq ft

 The most useful versions of this tool start with nitrogen rate, because many garden and lawn recommendations are expressed as pounds of nitrogen per 1,000 square feet or the metric equivalent.
 Once you know that target and the fertilizer grade, you can work backward to find the total weight of product needed.
 From there, you can also see how much phosphorus and potassium will be delivered at the same time.

-That matters because fertilizer is not just about plant growth.
+That matters because fertilizer is more than about plant growth.
 It is also about efficiency, cost control, and environmental stewardship.
 Applying the right amount helps you avoid nutrient waste, prevents unnecessary expense, and reduces the risk of runoff or overfeeding.

 The NPK grade on a fertilizer bag tells you the percentage by weight of nitrogen, phosphate, and potash in the product.
 A 10-10-10 grade means that ten percent of the bag is nitrogen, ten percent is available phosphate, and ten percent is soluble potash.
 The rest is made up of carriers, stabilizers, or other ingredients that help the product spread and store correctly.